 - Auditor provides PI and study team with final audit report and responses.

-- PI and study team submit the final audit report and responses through KC-IRB as a Reportable Event.
+When directed to do so in the auditor's communication, PI and study team submit the final audit report and responses through Kuali Protocols as a Reportable Event.

-- PI and study team are notified by HSO if any additional actions are required.
+- PI and study team are notified by HRPP staff if any additional actions are required.

-- Upon acceptance of report by the IRB, the audit is closed.
+- Upon acceptance of report by the IRB, the audit is considered complete.

 Who to contact